 Stabilize the Land:

-Land planted to grapes is land that supports a very large avian, small mammal, and insect population.
-A vineyard provides one of the most desirable and visually pleasing landscapes in the commonwealth.
+Land planted to grapes is land that supports a diverse avian, small mammal, and insect population.
+Moreover, a vineyard provides one of the most visually pleasing landscapes in the commonwealth.
 In short, the data shows that a vineyard and winery serves to boost the economy of a region and or neighborhood.
-Happy Valley Vineyard & Winery invested more than a quarter million dollars back into the local economy last year (2013) and is set to exceed that amount this fiscal year.
-Much of that income was generated through sales to tourists visiting State College.
-Owners and staff at Happy Valley Vineyard & Winery pay mortgages, rent, tuition at Penn State, buy fuel for cars and heating, food, clothes, gifts, frequent restaurants around town, and appropriately enjoy the State College night life.
+Happy Valley Vineyard & Winery invested more than a quarter of a million dollars back into the local economy in 2013, and has exceeded that amount in the following fiscal years.
+Much of that income was generated by selling to local customers who believe in buying local and buying quality.
+Sales to tourists visiting State College have been robust and an important to our sustainability.
+Owners and staff at Happy Valley Vineyard & Winery pay mortgages, rent, tuition at Penn State, fuel for cars, heating, food, clothes, gifts, frequent restaurants around town, and appropriately enjoy the State College night life.
 We have equipment repaired at car dealerships and at a local welding shop.
-The winery was built by Morton Building, and the tasting room was constructed by Envinity, a very local and growing company.
+The winery was built by Morton Building, and the tasting room was constructed by Envinity, a local and growing company.

 Source Local Materials:

 As much as possible, our purchases are made locally – and if not local, ecologically sustainable.
 Hardy board siding was selected for the building because it is made up of recycled paper and concrete, long lasting, and not subject to hail damage.
 Murus Corporation provided the SIPS panels.
 The timber frame is local Eastern Hemlock, the flooring is local Green Ash.
-Solar panels, inverters, controllers are made in the USA.
-Many of the eco bottles we use for bottling our wine are made from sand mined near Mt.
-Union PA.
-As well, most of our wine bottles are manufactured at the Port Allegheny bottle factory.
+Solar panels, inverters, controllers were made in the USA.
+The ‘eco bottles’ we use for bottling our wine are made from sand mined near Mt.
+Union, PA and manufactured at the Port Allegheny bottle factory.